 - Any doors or hatches required for access must be readily operated from both inside and outside the vehicle without the use of tools.

-- All drivers and passengers must familiarise themselves with the course.
+- All drivers and passengers must familiarize themselves with the course.

 No expressed or implied warranty of safety shall result from the publication of, or compliance with, these rules and / or regulations.